0xCUB3/Modified-Dots-and-Boxes/README.md

 ![K_5](https://github.com/0xCUB3/Modified-Dots-and-Boxes/assets/94565160/1ca0ca1a-dd1f-422a-952c-fe80c3a93f6d)
 *Example of the complete graph K_5*

-In a **wheel graph**, the same pattern is true.
-(Proof TBD) A wheel graph is one where there is a center vertex connected to n outer vertices which are all connected via a cycle, analogous to spokes in a wheel.
+A wheel graph is one where there is a center vertex connected to n outer vertices which are all connected via a cycle, analogous to spokes in a wheel.
 In this graph family, player 2 wins with an even number of spokes and player 1 wins with an odd number of spokes.
 ![Wheel graph with 5 spokes](https://github.com/0xCUB3/Modified-Dots-and-Boxes/assets/94565160/b6b48644-02fe-4326-9087-8766c6fa4d91)
 *Example of the wheel graph with 5 spokes*